osoner/countly-documentation/reference/server-api.md

 This document describes the API functionality provided with Countly Server.
 Both read (`/o`) and write (`/i`) requests are available through the Countly Server API.

+FOR A COMPLETE API LIST, SEE [COUNTLY API DOCUMENTATION PAGE](http://resources.count.ly)

 ##1.
 Write API

 First API call when user opens up your application;